 As part of its annual process, the IJB obtain assurances from its partner bodies over their own processes and procedures.
-Management agreed to amend this assurance letter specifically to cover the fraud and corruption risk that inherently exists in the partner bodies so that those charged with governance had assurance that partners had adequate systems and controls in place.
+This assurance letter specifically covers the fraud and corruption risk that inherently exists in the partner bodies so that those charged with governance had assurance that partners had adequate systems and controls in place.

-The IJB has obtained this assurance letter from both of the partner bodies that confirms their procurement practices are robust and mitigate fraud or corruption for 2020-21.
+The IJB has obtained this assurance letter from both of the partner bodies that confirms their procurement practices are robust and mitigate fraud or corruption for 2021-22.